A video shows a three-horned ankole cow in Uganda.

 For instance, around the six-second mark of the above-displayed video, as the middle horn passes over a tree in the background, it appears the superfluous horn changes texture and size and becomes briefly transparent.
 We slowed down that moment in the gif below:

-However, this isn’t definitive proof that the footage is fake.
+However, this wasn’t definitive proof that the footage is fake.
 As we noted earlier, the tweet that went viral in December 2019 did not contain the original footage, and it appears some degradation in the quality of the video occurred since it was originally uploaded.
 The low quality of this footage might explain some of the odd artifacts.